harshana-lk/todo-lit/README.md

 1.Install the component in your project as described above.

-2.Use the <task-manager> element in your HTML to display the task manager interface.
+2.Use the <todo-lit> element in your HTML to display the task manager interface.

 3.Add tasks by typing them into the input field and clicking the Add button.